sumidhakp123/ECommerce-Data-Analysis/README.md

 1: Find the profit margin for different productslines?

-- Question 2:
-  Calculate avg time for orders placed and orders shipped
+2: Calculate avg time for orders placed and orders shipped

-- Question 3:
-  Find the creditlimit, amount paid and count no of orders places for each customer;
+3: Find the creditlimit, amount paid and count no of orders places for each customer;

 - Question 4:
   Find the customers who have exhausted their creditlimit